 Why can't I upload a photo to my profile?

 Please keep in mind maximum file for image upload is 4mb please make sure it as a PNG, JPEG or GIF file.

 What is a Q Robusta Grader?

 A Q Robusta Grader is a Licensed Robusta Grader, just like our Q Arabica Graders.
 Q Robusta Graders must pass 22 tests to become certified.

 I am interested in becoming a Q Robusta Grader.
 What is the process?

 If you wish to become a Licensed Q Robusta Grader, you need to take a full Q Robusta Grader Exam.
 The course structure is the same as the Q Grader Exam, but with different characteristics and tests.
-There are no prerequisites, but just as the Q Arabica Exam, we highly recommend you have a strong familiarity with the cupping process, cupping form, and experience with robustas.

 Are there any pre-requisites required to sign up for a Q Grader Exam?